-Business managers can submit a proposal on behalf of any agency member.
-They can edit or withdraw all agency proposals and accept or decline all offers.
+To help keep agency workflows centralized and running smoothly, business managers can submit a proposal on behalf of any agency member.
+They can also edit or withdraw all agency proposals, as well as accept or decline all offers.
 Agency members can also submit proposals themselves, which will be binding on the agency.
 All proposals will draw from the agency's collective Connects balance.

 In order to do hourly contracts, you need to have a profile for each freelancer you assign to the project.
 For fixed-price contracts, you can submit your proposal with the Business Manager’s profile and then assign freelancers to work on the project as needed.
 Some clients prefer for you to let them know your agency members will be doing the work and to give them some information on the freelancer(s) that will be doing the work.

-Generally, agencies will have a few team member accounts so more than one person can take actions on behalf of the agency.
+Agencies generally have a number of team member accounts, so more than one person can take actions on behalf of the agency.
 Agency members with Business Manager permissions are able to respond to project invites or contracts.

 Contracts with the agency are created at the individual freelancer profile level, even while agency contract earnings roll up to the agency.

-Submitting the proposal is the start of a dialog, and you can request additional details from the client.
-You should speak with the client and work out details before accepting a contract.
+Submitting a proposal is simply the start of a dialogue.
+You can request additional details from the client.
+You should speak with the client and work out the details before accepting a contract.
 You may even want to include some of the pertinent questions you have in the proposal itself to initiate the conversation (and state any assumptions you’ve made in creating your bid).